curvegrid/go-ethereum-wiki/PoC6-JS-API.md

 The Ethereum JS API implemented in Mist uses a **Future/Promises** pattern style for authoring HTML DApps.
 If you need a recap of **futures** have a look at [HTML5 Rocks JavaScript Promises](http://www.html5rocks.com/en/tutorials/es6/promises/).

-All methods return promises so you can easily use them in your own code and chain them together.
+All methods and properties return promises so you can easily use them in your own code and chain them together.
 Parameters them self may also be promises, they are properly handled within the API.

+### Properties

+The following properties are exposed and need to be treated as such.
+They are proper JavaScript properties defined through `defineProperty` and will return a new promise each time invoked.

-* `coinbase` Returns the coinbase address
+* `coinbase` Returns the coinbase address (e.g., account's address when mining).
+* `key` Returns the default private key.
+* `listening` Returns whether the client is listening on the specified port.
+* `mining` Returns true if the client is currently mining.
+* `peerCount` Returns the current active connected peers.

+### Methods

+Methods, just as properties, will return a new promise when invoked.

 * `block(number_or_hash)` Returns the block with the given number or hash
+* `balanceAt(address)` Returns the given address' account balance
 * `transact(options)` Creates a new transaction with the given options (options them self may be promises):
   * `to` Address of the recipient
   * `from` Key for signing the transaction